Construction & Property

 How to obtain National Highways approval before carrying out works on or adjacent to motorways and trunk roads in England.
 Covers DMRB design standards, the design review process, road space booking, technical approval for structures, traffic management requirements, and penalties for unauthorised works.

 If you need to carry out works on or adjacent to a motorway or trunk road in England, you must obtain approval from National Highways before any work begins.
-National Highways is the highway authority for the Strategic Road Network (SRN), which comprises approximately 4,500 miles of motorways and trunk roads.
+National Highways is the highway authority for the Strategic Road Network (SRN), which comprises around 4,300 miles of motorways and trunk roads.
 This requirement applies to all types of works, including temporary traffic management, connections and junctions, structures, drainage, lighting, and signage.

 This guide applies to contractors, developers, and utility companies carrying out works on the SRN in England.
 It does not cover local roads managed by local highway authorities, trunk roads in Scotland (managed by Transport Scotland), trunk roads in Wales (managed by the Welsh Government), or trunk roads in Northern Ireland (managed by the Department for Infrastructure).